 Planners also implemented several measures to address concerns about settlement that could lead to even minute shifts in the buildings above the tunnel route.
 Six hundred soil samples were taken along the route to identify where potential problem areas might be.
 Sensors were attached to buildings to detect any shifting that might occur and grout was injected into the soil around vulnerable buildings to harden and stabilize the soils.
 Some buildings had rows of grout-filled pipes sunk into the ground alongside them to create an "underground micropile wall" intended to hold up the soil directly under the buildings in the case of a large shift in the soil farther below them (Newcomb).

 On December 5, 2013, Bertha marked completion of the first 1,000 feet of tunnel excavated, nearly one-ninth of the total tunnel length.
 Seattle Tunnel Partners stopped tunneling the next day due to increasing resistance at the front of the machine.
 Inspections found problems with the seals protecting the boring machine's main bearing.
 A repair pit was dug to access the damaged machine and in March 2015 the cutterhead was raised to the surface.
 After nine months of assessment, repairs, and testing, tunnel-boring resumed in December 2015.

 By October 3, 2016, the machine had reached the half-way point of its 9,270-foot tunnel route, deep beneath the Pike Place Market.
 Six months later, and nearly two and a half years after the initial target date of October 2014, Bertha broke through to the previously constructed disassembly vault at the north end of the tunnel on April 4, 2017.
-With much work remaining, including months to disassemble and remove the machine now that its work was done, as well as building the double-decked highway inside the tunnel, the new SR 99 was not scheduled to open to traffic until early 2019.
+Workers spent the next 22 months disassembling and removing the boring machine and then building a two-level highway through the tunnel.
+The new SR 99 tunnel that Bertha began digging on July 30, 2013, finally opened to traffic on February 4, 2019.